There Are No Silly Questions

-Do you help my senior to write college application essays?
+Do you help my senior to edit college application essays?

 Absolutely!
-All of our consulting packages of 5 hours or more include college application essay writing help.
+All of our consulting packages of 5 hours or more include college application essay guidance.
 We also offer a stand-alone 5-hour package focusing solely on college and scholarship application essays.